 If your goal is fat-loss, remember that more glycogen stores improve your body’s ability to metabolize fat.
 So, wait for it, eating carbs can help you burn fat!

 Now, don’t run off and guzzle a liter of soda.
 Unless you did a high-intensity or particularly long ride, you probably don’t need to consume more than a simple high-carb snack like a banana with peanut butter or a small serving of leftover pasta.

-It’s formulated with easy to absorb and digest carbs (in the form of sucrose and dextrose), as well as a complete protein profile, and essential electrolytes.
+Tailwind is formulated with easy-to-absorb and digest carbs (in the form of sucrose and dextrose), as well as a complete protein profile, and essential electrolytes.
 I use one scoop after a medium-intensity ride and two scoops after a high-intensity ride.
 The chocolate flavor is delish and it’s vegan-friendly.

 If you feel like your body is taking longer than it should to recover between rides, focus on eating and carb and protein-rich snack immediately post-ride so that you can take advantage of elevated glycogen synthase levels and aid in muscle recovery.

 - Smoothie with yogurt or protein powder (A note about protein powders.
 I actually don’t like most protein powders because they:

 - 1. Provide way more protein intake than we actually need and

 - 2. They’re typically sweetened with artificial or zero-calorie sweeteners which I think are gross.